A wave of disruption is in motion.

 Innovation beyond legal

-Technology and future-focused practices are those offering comprehensive expertise to take their clients into a changing market.
+The best future-focused and tech-savvy practices offer comprehensive expertise to guide their clients in a changing market.
 Networking with automotive and transport leaders, as well as technology developers, keeps our lawyers in the innovation hub and on the pulse of changing regulations.

-Our team is increasingly sought-after for innovation-focused legal advice; for IP strategies, and experience with both tech start-ups and investors.
-Many want to understand their options, maintain a strategic position in the market and shape future policies.
+Our team is increasingly sought after for innovation-focused legal advice, for IP strategy, and for experience with both tech start-ups and investors.
+We support our clients in understanding their options, maintaining a strategic position in the market and shaping future policies.

-Because, in short, automated vehicles will forge more than new road systems and methods of mobilisation.
-It will change the face of an industry.
+The switch to electric motors and then to automated driving will forge more than new road systems and methods of mobilisation.
+They will change the face of an industry.
 Business restructuring, mergers and acquisitions, employment alterations and recruitment will all have a part to play on the road ahead.

-That’s why many clients from the automotive industries and those affected by it, are seeking out teams like ours, who have a portfolio of skills to support and shape these transitions.
+That’s why many clients from the automotive industries and those affected by it, are seeking out teams like ours, who have a portfolio of skills and long pedigrees in both the automotive and tech sectors, to support and shape these transitions.